Preparing for the Summative ELPAC Administration

 - An individual score report will still be generated for the Summative ELPAC.

-Configuring student test settings in TOMS ensures that students receive the assigned embedded accessibility resources for the online assessments.
+Configuring student test settings in TOMS ensures that students receive the assigned embedded accessibility resources for the computer-based assessments.
 Non-embedded resources also must be recorded in TOMS and provided to the student locally.
 Any changes to student test settings in TOMS must be completed before the student can test.
 The update, once made, may take up to 24 business hours to appear in the Test Administrator Interface.
 Failure to correct test settings before testing, which is a testing irregularity, could result in the student not being provided with the needed accommodations, designated supports, or both at the time of testing.

-The CAASPP and ELPAC Technical Specifications and Configuration Guide for Online Testing provides the technical specifications for online testing.
+The CAASPP and ELPAC Technical Specifications and Configuration Guide for Online Testing provides the technical specifications for computer-based testing.
 This includes information about internet and network infrastructure requirements, hardware and software requirements, and secure browser installation.

 The Secure Browser